jgrapht/jgrapht-capi/README.md

 and the shared libraries `jgrapht_nlib.so` and `jgrapht.so`.
 ```

+## Requirements

+The build will succeed only if you have the following piece of software installed:

+ * GraalVM 20.0 with Java 11 support
+ * Native Image component from GraalVM
+ * Maven build tool
+ * GNU C compiler or clang

+For now only linux has been tested.

 ## License

 This library may be used under the terms of either the